 Why NFL Teams Fail When Selecting Players

-Professional sports teams and corporations use similar methods for prospecting talent.
+Professional sports teams and corporations use similar methods for prospecting talent and player selection.
 Consequently, they both fail with huge financial consequences.

 Traditional assessments and probing interviews do not effectively predict the probability that a prospect will succeed on their team.

 An organization must look beyond ‘skills’ if they want to be successful.

 Every year, 32 NFL teams have seven rounds to select the best 254 players in college football.
 Despite having overwhelming amounts of player data, coaching references, and game film, organizations with $155 million annual salary cap still struggle to draft the right players.